zgparsons/zachary-blog/src/posts/apis-and-microservices.md

 ---
 This is a post about my experience of completing the Free Code Camp Certification - [APIs and Microservices](https://www.freecodecamp.org/learn/apis-and-microservices/).

-There are also a group of posts on this blog about my experience completing the [Intermediate Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/) in Javascript too.
-Those posts can be found [here](/tags/intermediate-algorithms/).
+<sub><sup>There are also a group of posts on this blog about my experience completing the [Intermediate Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/) in Javascript too.
+Those posts can be found [here](/tags/intermediate-algorithms/).</sup></sub>

 According to the Free Code Camp website this certification is about 300 hours of work.
 There are 4 sections which need to be completed to earn the Free Code Camp APIs and Microservices certification.
 These sections are: